-- by the subdivision, and any constraints such as topography or land hazards; - (b) any particular requirements for the works and future development likely to be facilitated by the subdivision; - (c) the need to minimise impacts resulting from bushfire hazard management measures through siting and fire-resistant design of any future habitable buildings; - (d) any mitigation measures implemented to minimise the residual impacts on priority vegetation; - (e) any on-site biodiversity offsets; and - (f) any existing cleared areas on the site
+- likely to be facilitated by the subdivision, and any constraints such as topography or land hazards; - (b) any particular requirements for the works and future development likely to be facilitated by the subdivision; - (c) the need to minimise impacts resulting from bushfire hazard management measures through siting and fire-resistant design of any future habitable buildings; - (d) any mitigation measures implemented to minimise the residual impacts on priority vegetation; - (e) any on-site biodiversity offsets; and - (f) any existing cleared areas on the site

-- the threatened species habitat which are confined to the more sheltered sites of the priority Vegetation area. - (c) The proposed dwelling footprints subsequent and Bush Fire management plan within Lots 2 and 3 will impact on the defined priority Vegetation Area overlay.
+- (b) Access to the proposed future dwellings will avoid the threatened species habitat which are confined to the more sheltered sites of the priority Vegetation area. - (c) The proposed dwelling footprints subsequent and Bush Fire management plan within Lots 2 and 3 will impact on the defined priority Vegetation Area overlay.